-What is multicloud networking?
-Simply put, it’s the orchestration of cloud service delivery and the extension of cloud services from one enterprise data center to another.
-By leveraging multiple clouds, businesses can enjoy a host of benefits, including increased agility, improved performance and enhanced disaster recovery.
+Multicloud networking is the orchestration of cloud service delivery and the extension of cloud services from one enterprise data center to another.
+By using multiple clouds, businesses can enjoy a host of benefits, including increased agility, improved performance, and enhanced disaster recovery.

 Multicloud networking defined

 Multicloud is not the same as hybrid cloud, which blends the use of private and public cloud environments.
 Rather, multicloud takes a mixed approach, using the best services from various providers to create a custom solution for an organization’s specific needs.
-This approach allows organizations to take advantage of the latest innovations from each vendor while avoiding vendor lock-in and ensuring maximum flexibility.
-Multicloud networking can be complex, but it provides a powerful way to build a custom, scalable and highly-available cloud infrastructure.
+This approach allows organizations to take advantage of the latest innovations from each vendor while avoiding vendor lock-in.
+Multicloud networking can be complex, but it provides a powerful way to build a custom, scalable, and highly-available cloud infrastructure.

 Common types of multicloud implementations

-Another popular option is DR/failover, where you have a primary cloud that runs your applications and a secondary cloud that kicks in if the primary goes down.
+DR/failover is where you have a primary cloud that runs your applications and a secondary cloud that kicks in if the primary goes down.
 This provides increased redundancy and uptime but can be more expensive to maintain.

-This involves creating a conduit between two or more clouds in order to allow data to flow between them.
-This can be done using an intermediary platform, such as an iPaaS, directly connecting the clouds using APIs, web services or ETL tools.
-Data integration can synchronize data between different cloud environments or move data from one cloud to another.
+Data integration involves creating a conduit between two or more clouds in order to allow data to flow between them.
+This can be done using an intermediary platform, such as an iPaaS, directly connecting the clouds using APIs, web services, or ETL tools.

-Another common type of multicloud implementation is workload mobility between clouds.
-As its name suggests, workload mobility refers to the ability to move workloads — or, in other words, the computing tasks that make up an application — between different cloud environments.
+Workload mobility is the ability to move workloads — or, in other words, the computing tasks that make up an application — between different cloud environments.

 This can be helpful for several reasons.
-For one, it gives organizations more flexibility in using cloud resources.
-For example, if an organization finds that it is using more resources on one cloud than it had originally anticipated, it can quickly and easily move some of its workloads to another cloud provider to avoid overage charges.
+For example, if an organization finds it is using more resources on one cloud than it had originally anticipated, it can quickly and easily move some of its workloads to another provider to avoid overage charges.

-Finally, workload mobility can also help to reduce vendor lock-in levels.
-Because companies can switch vendors at any point without having to worry about losing access to their data or applications, they are free to choose the provider that best meets their needs — without being locked into a single provider.
+It can also help to reduce vendor lock-in.
+Companies can switch vendors at any point without having to worry about losing access to their data or applications.

-Worried about data security or compliance issues?
-You can keep your data on-premises and run your apps in the public cloud, or you can do the reverse and keep your apps on-premises while using the public cloud for storage.
-The key here is that each application spans both environments, public and private, to take advantage of the benefits of both.
+If you’re worried about data security or compliance issues, you can keep your data on-premises and run your apps in the public cloud.
+Alternatively, you can do the reverse and keep your apps on-premises while using the public cloud for storage.
+The key here is that each application spans both environments, public and private, to take advantage of their benefits.

 Cloud bursting

-Cloud bursting is a type of cloud computing in which an application that runs on a private cloud or on-premises infrastructure “bursts” to use resources from a public cloud when it needs additional capacity.
-Cloud bursting can be used to supplement the capacity of on-premises or private cloud data centers during peak demand, providing flexibility and scalability while minimizing costs.
+Cloud bursting is when an application that runs on a private cloud or on-premises infrastructure “bursts” to use resources from a public cloud when it requires additional capacity.
+It can supplement the capacity of on-premises or private cloud data centers during peak demand, providing flexibility and scalability while minimizing costs.

-One advantage of cloud bursting is that it can help to minimize downtime by providing resources from the public cloud when demand exceeds the capacity of the private cloud or data center.
-However, cloud bursting can also be complex to implement and manage, requiring careful planning to avoid performance issues.
+Cloud bursting can be complex to implement and manage, requiring careful planning to avoid performance issues.
 As a result, it is often used only by large organizations with the resources to manage a complex multicloud environment effectively.

 Why multicloud networking is necessary